Maryland Public Information Act Requests

 To determine which City agency may be the appropriate custodian of records for your request, please see the Maryland Manual's online directory.
 DPW has a point of contact who responds to written requests for records in DPW’s custody.

 Requests may also be submitted via U.S. Mail to:

 Baltimore, MD 21202

 A request for records in DPW’s custody should be made in writing (GP § 4-202).
 Please include an email or return mailing address when submitting a request to allow DPW to respond.
 Email is preferred, but not required.
-You may also use this form as a template for submissions, but it is not required.
+You may also use the Maryland's Public Information Act Form as a template for submissions, but it is not required.
 Requests must include a reasonable description of the records sought and should be as specific as possible.

 Time for Response

 DPW will respond to each PIA request as promptly as reasonable.
 Within ten (10) days of receipt, a written response will be sent along with the non-exempt, responsive documents in DPW’s custody, or a written notice will be sent notifying you that the response could take up to 30 days to process from the date the application was received.

 If a request can be completed in fewer than two (2) hours, the responsive records will be provided at no cost.
 If a request will take longer than two (2) hours to complete, a written time estimate for completion will be provided and a reasonable fee will be assessed.
 GP § 4-206.
 Applicable fees may be waived if DPW determines that a fee waiver would be in the public interest.
 GP § 4-206(e)(2)(ii).
 Fees are based solely on the actual cost incurred by DPW to search for, review, and produce the records requested.
 The cost is calculated by prorating the salaries of the staff and attorneys for the actual time they will spend preparing the response.
 GP § 4-206(b)(2).